CMO Forum is an exclusive, invitation-only network bringing together over 100 of the most experienced and influential marketing leaders worldwide.

 CMO Forum sets out to tackle the biggest challenges facing our ecosystem.
 Issues of trust bedevil both brands’ relationships with their audiences and their industry partners.
 Marketing transformation is significantly impacting global, regional and local marketing structures and capabilities.
 Data-driven marketing presents as many risks as it does opportunities.

-Project Reconnect is born from the belief that brands don’t always get it right.
+Better Marketing is born from the belief that brands don’t always get it right.
 We have all found ads at some point to be annoying, even intrusive.

 Primary areas of focus